jwr/ecDB/README.md

 ## Installation

+- Either download the latest stable release from the [download page](https://github.com/ElectricMan/ecDB/downloads).
+Or download this git.
 - Create a MySQL database.
 - Import `ecdb_databse.sql` database structure to your MySQL-database.
 - Place the ecDB files in your web server's root directory.
 (Known issue and need to be fixed asap.).